 They have no clothes, nor cotton to make them of, they simply tan the hides of the cows which they hunt, and which pasture around their village and in the neighborhood of a large river.
 They eat their meat raw like the Querechos and Tejas and are enemies to one another and war among one another.
 All these men look alike.
 The inhabitants of Quivira are the best of hunters and they plant maize.”

-Juan Jaramillo who was on the expedition also gave an account which confirms the description given by Coronado, saying that the only metal found in Quivira consisted of some iron pyrites and a few pieces of copper.
+Juan Jaramillo who was on the expedition also gave an account that confirms the description given by Coronado, saying that the only metal found in Quivira consisted of some iron pyrites and a few pieces of copper.
 As the main objective of the visit was to find gold and silver, the disappointment of the Spaniards can be readily imagined.

 The “prunes” mentioned by Coronado were no doubt the wild plums that abound along the streams in central and western Kansas; the “fat,” black and well-watered land answers the description of the soil about the junction of the Smoky Hill and Republican Rivers; and the statement that Quivira was in the 40th degree bears out the belief that the ancient province was somewhere in central or northeastern Kansas, as the northern boundary of the state is the 40th parallel of north latitude.
 Garcia Lopez de Cárdenas, the historian of the expedition, bears out the description of the houses given by Coronado saying: “The houses are round, without a wall, and they have one story like a loft, under the roof, where they sleep and keep their belongings.
 The roofs are of straw.”